federicorojas11/vscode-settings/README.md

-## vscode configs of colors
+## vscode configs of colors :art:

-### List of diferent background and colors combinations examples to difference easily identify vscode window.
+### List of diferent background and colors combinations examples to difference easily identify vscode projects.

 # How to use?